ihatenodejs/aidxnCC/README.md

 This project does not use a custom user agent when interacting with the MusicBrainz API.
 This is because the LastPlayed component is rendered client-side and user agent support is not universal.

 If bugs were to occur with my code, I believe it would be easier for MusicBrainz to block this way.

-## To-Do

-- [ ] Dockerize for easier deployment
-- [ ] Use MusicBrainz recording collections for displaying data about music